caneara/snowflake/README.md

 ## Contributing

 Thank you for considering a contribution to Snowflake.
 You are welcome to submit a PR containing improvements, however if they are substantial in nature, please also be sure to include a test or tests.

-## Support the project

-If you'd like to support the development of Snowflake, then please consider [sponsoring me](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YBEHLHPF3GUVY&source=url).
-Thanks so much!

 ## License